framps/raspiBackupDoc/en/src/backup-directory-structure.md

  │ └── raspberrypi@debian12-rsync-backup-20160415-222900_Hello_world
 ```

-Enclosed is the directory structure of my backup server, which in this case is also
+Enclosed is the directory structure of a backup server, which in this case is also
 a Raspberry Pi.
 Different backup types can be combined per Pi.
 Each backup is stored in a new subdirectory.